 National recovery plans are a unique opportunity that needs to be seized with inclusive governance and in an open and transparent dialogue, said the rapporteur of the opinion, Nicoletta Merlo, speaking at the EESC's December plenary session where the opinion was adopted.

-no significant consultation of social partners, youth organisations or organised civil society took place during the preparation of national recovery plans, Ms Merlo said the EESC called for the involvement of those stakeholders in the implementation and monitoring of those plans.
+Expressing regret that no significant consultation of social partners, youth organisations or organised civil society took place during the preparation of national recovery plans, Ms Merlo said the EESC called for the involvement of those stakeholders in the implementation and monitoring of those plans.

 In this way we can safeguard social dialogue at the national level, which is essential to make sure that public money is well spent so that we can have an inclusive recovery.
 We want Member States to develop quality jobs and inclusive services for young persons, and in particular those with disabilities and those who are vulnerable for different reasons, Ms Merlo maintained.

 The plans should pay particular attention to the upskilling of young people who need it.
 A special focus should also be placed on open-ended contracts and decent working conditions that limit the risk of many young workers ending up in precarious employment as they too often do currently.

 According to recent Eurostat figures, one in six young people under 30 lost their job due to economic consequences of COVID-19.
 In several EU countries, youth unemployment soared.
 In Spain, it was almost three times higher than the EU average, standing at 40.5% in August 2021.
 Italy was also particularly hard hit with 29.7% of young people jobless.

 The figures are feared to be higher as a proportion of unemployed young people tends to be overlooked in the official data because they fail to apply for unemployment benefits.
 They do not enrol with employment agencies but rather earn their living working for a platform or in the shadow economy.